waifung0207/ci_bootstrap/README.md

 ### TODO

 * Add example of using Image CRUD
-* 404 pages for both frontend / website
 * Multilingual support
 * More helpers to enhance code reusability
 * Better documentation